Knowledge Base > Pages and forms > Create signup forms (Embedded in a website)

 - Button – You can add a button with a link to a Website for purchasing or registration.
 Buttons play an important role in your signup form, as they drive the action for which you created the signup form in the first place.

-To format the button click on it.
-In the pane that opens you can change the text (2), font and size.
-Update the link address to which the button leads (3).
-Select whether it will lead to URL or to another landing page on inwise (4).
-You can also select the background color of the button (5), its radius (6) and its alignment (7).
+To format the button click on it (1).
+In the pane that opens you can change the button title (2), font and size.
+To update the link address to which the button leads, click on the link icon (3) and update the destination address in the panel that opens.
+You can select whether it will lead to URL or to another landing page on inwise (4).

 Tip: Ensure the button is noticeable with a contrasting color.
 Make sure it will look different from the rest of the content (for example, you can design it like a pushbutton).